fastapi/fastapi/{{cookiecutter.project_slug}}/README.md

 docker-compose exec backend bash
 ```

+* If you created a new model in `./backend/app/app/db_models/`, make sure to import it in `./backend/app/app/db/base.py`, that Python module (`base.py`) that imports all the models will be used by Alembic.

 * After changing a model (for example, adding a column), inside the container, create a revision, e.g.:

 ```bash